-- General FMAP encompassing the period from 1986-1995 (General FMAP 1986-1995), - General FMAP encompassing the period from 1996-2005 (General FMAP 1996-2005), - General FMAP encompassing the period from 2006-2015 (General FMAP 2006-2015), - General FMAP encompassing the period from 2016-2025 (General FMAP 2016-2025).
+- General FMAP encompassing the period from 1996-2005 (General FMAP 1996-2005), - General FMAP encompassing the period from 2006-2015 (General FMAP 2006-2015), - General FMAP encompassing the period from 2016-2025 (General FMAP 2016-2025).

 Summarized, the total forest land in Croatia constitutes of one forest management area which is established in order to ensure the unique and sustainable management of the forest land.
 Therefore, according to the national criteria, both forest land with and without tree cover is sustainably managed regardless of their ownership, purpose, forest stand etc.